8 Benefits Of Walking Barefoot + Tips On How To Start Grounding

 The practice of walking barefoot on grass or dirt is also called grounding or earthing.

 This is said to bring about different mental and physical benefits.
-Proponents of grounding say that the fact that modern society has lost this connection to the Earth has contributed to the increased prevalence of certain chronic diseases.
+Proponents of grounding say that the fact that modern society has lost this connection to the Earth has contributed to the increased prevalence of certain chronic diseases, although this has not been proven.

 A person walking barefoot in the grass.